GonzaloIslas/Intive-FDV/README.md

 Things i left out

 Some of the key features i didnt implement are;
 A service Class: I intended to implement a layer of abstraction to handle the domain classes as well as some of the utilities i created.
-While on the drawing board i realized that it wasn't really necessary to implement said layer, since the only class that would (in this particular test) be a test class.
+While on the drawing board i realized that it wasn't really necessary to implement said layer, since the only class that would handle (in this particular test) be a test class.
 The Id of the classes: Since i wasn't tasked to connect the system with a db, i found little to no use for an id.
 Again, for this particular test.

 To sum-up

 I implemented a system that meets the required functionality.
-The system is able to grow in features as well as in workloads since i tried to minimiced the used memory and evade unnecessary complexity.
+The system is able to grow in features as well as in workloads.
+And since i tried to minimiced the used memory and evade unnecessary complexity,this system could scale in a more stable maner